 After developing a new variety, you can apply for Dutch Plant Breeders' Rights and/or national listing through the Board for Plant Varieties.
 Variety Testing performs the DUS testing commissioned by the Board for Plant Varieties or the CPVO.

-To protect your variety with European Plant Breeders’ Rights you can apply for testing at CPVO.
-When you apply directly at CPVO, you can indicate on the TQ (technical questionnaire) that you wish to have the test performed by Naktuinbouw.
+To protect your variety with European Plant Breeders’ Rights you can apply for DUS testing at CPVO.
+If you apply directly at CPVO, you can indicate on the TQ (technical questionnaire) that you wish to have the DUS testing performed by Naktuinbouw.
 You can also ask CPVO to take over the test report for Dutch Plant Breeders’ Rights.

-Do you have a vegetable or an agricultural variety that you would like to market within the European Union?
+Would you like to market a vegetable or an agricultural variety within the European Union?
 If so, listing on the National list of 1 of the European member states is mandatory.
 Only, after listing, a variety can be marketed within the European Union.
 The varieties admitted to the National list in the Netherlands are registered in the Dutch Variety Register (NRR).

 You must submit the necessary forms as well as the planting material.
 Submission conditions have been drawn up for planting material.
 You can find these conditions here.

-You can find the applicable fees for DUS testing on the website of the Board for Plant Varieties.
+You can find the applicable fees on the website of the Board for Plant Varieties.

 Listing of varieties of agricultural crops on the National list also requires Value for Cultivation and Use testing.
 The VCU determines the agricultural value of the variety.
 This testing is not performed by Variety Testing.
 Please visit the website of the Board for Plant Varieties for more information about the VCU testing.